 Positioned for Growth

-In 2014 and 2016 Viralytics completed two substantial capital raises introducing a significant and high quality institutional presence to our register.
-As of late 2016 US based specialist healthcare funds held approximately one third of the company’s shares on issue.
-These transactions provided further validation of the therapeutic and commercial potential of CAVATAK and give the company the financial security to fund its trial programme and explore other indications and combination strategies.
+Since 2014 Viralytics has completed substantial capital raises introducing a significant and high quality institutional presence to our register, with institutional investors now holding approximately one half of the company’s shares on issue.
+In January 2018 Lepu Medical Group, a leading Chinese Life Sciences conglomerate, took a 13% stake in Viralytics through a private placement, paying a premium to the prevailing market value of Viralytics shares.
+These transactions provide further validation of the therapeutic and commercial potential of CAVATAK and give the company the financial security to fund its trial programme and explore other indications and combination strategies.

 We continue to evaluate strategies for development of our clinical programme in order to establish the best path to market for CAVATAK.
 Extensive preclinical work continues to assess the best possible candidates for future development.
 Details can be found on our preclinical studies page.